 Either degree is suitable for students seeking entry-level positions in the criminal justice system and for students interested in graduate or professional school.

 Upon completion of the Criminology major, a student will be expected to:

-- Understand the causes and consequence of crime and the operation of the criminal justice system.
+- Describe the interrelated institutions and processes of the criminal justice system.

-- Have the ability to locate and consult works in the area and write a research paper that is coherent, cogent, and attentive to the conventions of the field.
+- Locate and consult works in the area to produce a research paper that is coherent, cogent, and attentive to conventions of the field.

 - 24 of the credits related to the primary area of study stipulated under “requirements for the major” must be completed at University Park, as per the requirement,

 Important Notes for Change of Location Students: